Best Practices for Node.js Development

 let MyClass = require('my-class');

-Linux won’t.
-To write code that’s portable between platforms,
+equivalently, Linux doesn’t.
+To write code that’s portable between platforms, match require

-The easy way to get this right is to just stick with lowercase filenames for everything, eg ‘my-class.js’.
+The easy way is to stick with lowercase filenames for everything.
+For example, my-class.js

-Since the node runtime is limited to a single CPU core and about 1.5 GB of memory, deploying a non-clustered node app on a large server is a huge waste of resources.
+Because the Node runtime is limited to a single CPU core and ~1.5 GB of memory, deploying a non-clustered node app on a large server is a waste of resources.

-To take advantage of multiple cores and memory beyond 1.5 GB, bake Cluster support into your app.
-Even if you’re only running a single process on small hardware today, Cluster gives you easy flexibility for the future.
+To take advantage of multiple cores and memory beyond 1.5 GB, add Cluster support into your app.
+Even if you’re only running a single process on small hardware today, clustering gives you easy flexibility for the future.

-Testing is the best way to determine the ideal number of clustered processes for your app, but it’s good to start with the reasonable defaults offered by your platform, with a simple fallback, eg:
+Testing is the best way to determine the ideal number of clustered processes for your app, but it’s good to start with the reasonable defaults offered by your platform, with a simple fallback.
+For example:

 const CONCURRENCY = process.env.WEB_CONCURRENCY || 1;

-Choose a Cluster abstraction to avoid reinventing the wheel of process management.
-If you’d like separate main and worker files, you can try forky.
-If you prefer a single entrypoint file and function, take a look at throng.
+Choose a Cluster abstraction to avoid reinventing process management.
+If you want to separate your main and worker files, try Forky.
+If you prefer a single entrypoint file and function, look at Throng.
+You can read more about Throng in Optimizing Node.js Concurrency.

 DATABASE_URL='postgres://localhost/foobar'